Table of Contents

 The Mechanism behind Data Sharing and Storage

-The way Microsoft Teams shares and stores data leverages a sophisticated system designed to facilitate both collaboration and security.
+The way Microsoft Teams shares and stores data leverages a sophisticated system built for collaboration and security.
 Data shared within the platform—whether through messages, files, or during calls—is stored in the cloud, predominantly on Microsoft’s OneDrive for Business and SharePoint.
 Furthermore, persistent chat data is housed in Azure’s secure datacenters.
 When we share content, it’s not sent directly to the recipient.
 Instead, data is stored securely in the cloud, and what is shared is effectively a reference to that data, which the intended recipient can access with the proper permissions.

 Limitations in Detecting Screenshot Activities